Documentation Index

 Match | Full match data from the API |

-MatchDisplayState | Pre-formatted display state for a match (computed by the backend) |
+MatchDisplayState | Pre-formatted display state for a match (computed by backend) |

 Model conventions

-All models follow these conventions:
+All models (generated and hand-written) follow these conventions:

 | Convention | Detail |